taolson/Admiran/doc/Compiler.md

 ### Parsing Definitions

-A Miranda2 definition can be:
+A Admiran definition can be:
 * a function definition, e.g. `inc n = n + 1`
 * a pattern definition, e.g. `(a, _, b) = x`
 * an algebraic data type definition, e.g. `maybe * ::= Nothing | Just *`